To establish a new Revenue Producing Activity (RPA) account in fund 101, fund 136 or fund 128:

 Billing should be timely, preferably on a monthly basis.
 A good business practice is to send second notices after 30 days, but a longer time period might be appropriate, depending on the customer base.
 For example, if customers are state agencies or other universities that tend to pay in 30 to 45 days, then a second notice after 60 days might make more sense.
 Unpaid accounts after the second notice may require collection.
-Refer to Accounting Services Policy 401 for guidance on next steps.
+Refer to UW-3028 Accounts Receivable (A/R), Invoicing, Collections for guidance on next steps.

 Any activity that sells products or services to external customers will accept payments through cash or credit cards, whether payment is collected in advance, at point-of-sale or through billing after the fact.
 Internal control principles for handling cash and checks should be in place including bank deposits on at least a weekly basis, separation of duties, physical security of the cash and checks, and reconciliation of sales records and bank deposits to WISDM.